Margaret Laurence (actress)

+Biography

-She trained in Britain, and then worked in America on stage and in several daytime soap operas.
+Laurence trained in Britain, and then worked in America on stage and in several daytime soap operas.

 When she moved to Australia, her first high-profile role was in Number 96 as Liz Chalmers for six months from late 1975 to early 1976.
 Sweet Liz became key character Arnold Feather's second wife, but was ultimately revealed as a deceitful schemer who tried to poison Arnold.